-To upgrade a WAAS network to WAAS 4.2.x or 4.3.x, the software version installed on the Central Manager (CM) must be equal to or later than the version installed on the other WAE network devices.
+To upgrade a WAAS network to WAAS 4.4.x, the software version installed on the Central Manager (CM) must be equal to or later than the version installed on the other WAE network devices.
 For this reason, you must upgrade the Central Managers before you upgrade the rest of the WAE devices.